Kegel exercises: A how-to guide for women

 Many factors can weaken your pelvic floor muscles, including pregnancy, childbirth, surgery, aging, excessive straining from constipation or chronic coughing, and being overweight.

 You might benefit from doing Kegel exercises if you:

 - Leak a few drops of urine while sneezing, laughing or coughing (stress incontinence)

 - Have a strong, sudden urge to urinate just before losing a large amount of urine (urinary urge incontinence)

 - Leak stool (fecal incontinence)

-Kegel exercises can be done during pregnancy or after childbirth to try to prevent urinary incontinence.
+Kegel exercises can also be done during pregnancy or after childbirth to try to improve your symptoms.